Meriadoc-Gradmap/UBCGradMap/readme.md

 ```

 ### Build the Docker image
 This command goes into your powershell (on Windows) or terminal opened at the root directory of the cloned repository.
+Make sure Docker Desktop is running.
 > If you need more details for this step, open the folder that you installed with git, you should see a bunch of folders and files including a Dockerfile file.
 Then you can right-click in this directory and find the open terminal button.
 That's where you should be able to put the command below.
 >
 > <p align="center"> <img src="https://github.com/CPEN-221-2024/project-meriadoc-gradmap/blob/main/images/open_in_terminal.png" alt="drawing" width="600"/> </p>